ricardorauber/UIFlow/README.md

 Nice list, right?
 Following these concepts, I came up with `UIFlow` and I hope it could help in your projects.

 Oh, you might be asking *"What about SwiftUI?"*.
-That's a huge step in iOS development, but there are so many projects out there using `UIKit` that it is almost impossible to move to `SwiftUI` and older `iOS` versions would not be able to use it, so `UIFlow` could be a good possibility.
+That's a huge step in `iOS` development, but there are so many projects out there using `UIKit` that it is almost impossible to move to `SwiftUI` and older `iOS` versions would not be able to use it, so `UIFlow` could be a good option.

 ## Setup